-Magnesium Stearate is formed by adding a magnesium ion to stearic acid and previous research has shown that Stearic acid suppresses T cells (your natural killer cells) which are a key component of your immune system.
+It is formed by adding a Magnesium ion to stearic acid.
+Previous research has shown that Stearic acid suppresses T cells (your natural killer cells) which are a key component of your immune system.
 According to studies, stearic acid causes the collapse of cell membrane integrity (time and dose dependent) which ultimately can destroy cell function.

-In our view, if you’re taking a supplement, making sure it’s a high quality, natural food-based supplement that does not include potentially harmful fillers and additives such as magnesium stearate and please check the label of any tablets you consume to avoid taking any that contain Magnesium Stearate
+In our view, if you’re taking a supplement, making sure it’s a high quality, natural food-based supplement that does not include potentially harmful fillers and additives.

-Other contamination can also occur during the manufacturing process of the magnesium stearate.
-According to a December 2011 report by the World Health Organization (WHO)ii, several batches of magnesium stearate manufactured by Ferro Corporation were found to contain various levels of harmful contaminants such as:
+According to a December 2011 report by the World Health Organization (WHO)ii, several batches of Magnesium Stearate manufactured by Ferro Corporation were found to contain various levels of harmful contaminants such as:

 - Calcium hydroxide: aka “slaked lime,” which is considered toxic, according to the National Institutes of Health

 - Bisphenol-A: a toxic chemical and potent endocrine disrupter